cc65/cc65/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+**Compiler and OS**
+It is important to know what version of the compiler/assembler you used (call it with --version to get this info).
+Sometimes we also need to know what OS you are using.

 **Describe the bug**
 Please tell us what you did, what happened, and what you expected to happen instead.